CraftedTalesOrg/site/.github/instructions/database.instructions.md

 - ❌ Do NOT forget `onDelete: 'cascade'` for child foreign keys (unless using SET NULL for soft-delete)
 - ❌ Do NOT use `any` types — leverage Drizzle's type inference
 - ❌ Do NOT create duplicate junction tables — check existing schema first

+### Queries (apps/api/**/*.queries.ts)

 - ❌ **Do NOT forget to filter `deleted = false` in API queries** — Drizzle doesn't auto-filter soft-deletes
 - ❌ **Do NOT hard-delete users, mods, versions, or media** — always soft-delete with `deleted: true, deletedAt: new Date()`
 - ❌ **Do NOT forget to set BOTH `deleted` and `deletedAt` fields** when soft-deleting
+- ❌ Do NOT put database logic directly in route handlers — encapsulate in query files
+- ❌ Do NOT forget to pass `db: Database` as the first parameter
+- ❌ Do NOT return raw junction table structures — transform `modCategories[].category` to `categories[]`
+- ❌ Do NOT forget explicit return types on query methods

 ---